 Sr. No. Requirement Information Ratio (i).
-The ratio of the remuneration of Executive Director to the Director median remuneration of the employees of the Company for Vijay Majrekar, Managing Director 132:1 financial year.
-Anuradha Kashikar, Executive Direct or Not Applicable Devraj T. Poojary, Executive Director 3.9:1 (ii).
-The percentage increase in remuneration of Exe Vijay Majrekar, CEO & Managing Dire ector 23.31% Director, Chief Financial Officer, Chief Executive C Officer, Devraj T. Poojary, Executive Director • 13.44% Company Secretary in the financial year.
-Anuradha Kashikar, Chief Financial O fficer Not Applicable Mahima Bathwal, Company Secretary and Compliance Officer 11.45% the limits approved by the shareholders fees and no commission.
-The ratio of r Directors remuneration / sitting fees is th 2.
-The percentage of increase in remunera ntitled for sitting fees and commission as per the statutory provisions and within tholders.
-As a policy, the Non-Executive Independent Directors are paid sitting tio of remuneration / sitting fees and percentage increase for Non-Executive ees is therefore not considered for the above purpose.
-In the second provided in the second provided in the second provided in the company has not appointed company secretary, hence the percentage and the company has not appointed company secretary. (iii).
+The ratio of the remuneration of Executive Director to the Director median remuneration of the employees of the Comp any for Vijay Majrekar, Managing Director 132:1 financial year.
+Anuradha Kashikar, Executive Director ot Applicable Devraj T. Poojary, Executive Director 3.9:1 (ii).
+The percentage increase in remuneration of Exe Vijay Majrekar, CEO & Managing Dire ctor 23.31% Director, Chief Financial Officer, Chief Executive Officer, Devraj T. Poojary, Executive Director 13.44% Company Secretary in the financial year.
+Anuradha Kashikar, Chief Financial O fficer N ot Applicable Mahima Bathwal, Company Secretary and Compliance Officer 11.45% the limits approved by the shareholder fees and no commission.
+The ratio of a Directors remuneration / sitting fees is tl 2.
+The percentage of increase in remunera The Chief Financial Officer remuneration is nil and the increase in remuneration is not applicable. remuner herefore tion is ef ation / sitting fees and percentage in not considered for the above purpose fective from April 1 of every year. crease for N on-Executive (iii).
 The percentage increase in the median remuneration of employees in the financial year 0.62% (iv).
 The number of permanent employees on the rolls of the Company as on March 31, 2021 258 (v).
-The explanation on the relationship between 2020-202 1 2019-2020 average increase in remuneration and company performance ntage increase in the average eration of all employees 0.17% 10.80% Percentage increase in the median remuneration of all employees 0.62% ( (3.11)% The remuneration payable to Managing Director, Senior Mana personnel including KMP's are structured as fixed and components.
-The fixed remuneration comprises salaries, per and retirement benefits and the variable component comprises performance bonus which is linked to the achievement parameters by the Company fixed at the beginning of the year. (vi).
+The explanation on the relationship between 2020-2021 2019-2020 average increase in remuneration and company performance tage increase in the average eration of all employees 0.17% 10.80% remun tage increase in the median eration of all employees 0.62% (3.11)% The remuneration payable to Managing Director, Senior Managemer personnel including KMP's are structured as fixed and variabl components.
+The fixed remuneration comprises salaries, perquisite and retirement benefits and the variable component comprises annua performance bonus which is linked to the achievement of th parameters by the Company fixed at the beginning of the year. and variable , perquisites prises annual nent of the (vi).
 Comparison of the remuneration of the Key Managerial Personnel against the performance of the Company ended Remuneration to Key Managerial Perso March 31, 2021 - Rs.281.06 Lakhs e from operations - Rs.
-3693.30 Lakhs ' ' for the year
+3693.30 Lakhs nnel (KMP) f or the year